judd-jacobs/code-you-capstone/project_plan.md

 - If Wikipedia movie summaries are accessible, generate a **word cloud** from common words in descriptions.

+🔹 **☁️ OMDb API**

+- For possible future development, incorporate additional data from the Online Movie Database (OMDb).

 🔹 **📊 Interactive Visualizations**

 - If time permits, explore **Plotly or Tableau** for enhanced interactivity.